bulutg/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I tried to execute some functions before DOM loaded, then it failed to execute.
-I figured it out with placing those functions to correct locations.
-I have also another solution which involves event listener when DOM content is loaded.
+I tried to execute some functions before the DOM loaded, but then it failed to execute.
+I figured it out by placing those functions in the correct locations.
+I also have another solution that involves an event listener when DOM content is loaded.

 ## License